wordmage/Carteasy/README.md

 # Carteasy

-   A Shopping cart library for Android that allows you add to add items to cart and retrieve at ease.
+   A Shopping cart library for Android that allows you add to add items to cart and retrieve at ease using JSONObjects.

 ## Quick Start